chettrick/stm32cubef4/Projects/STM32F401-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

   - Audio_playback_and_record/Inc/usbh_conf.h          USB driver Configuration file
   - Audio_playback_and_record/Inc/waveplayer.h         Audio play header file
   - Audio_playback_and_record/Inc/waverecorder.h       Audio record header file
-  - Audio_playback_and_record/AudioFile/audio.wav      Audio file example

 @par Hardware and Software environment

-  - This example runs on and STM32F401xx devices.
+  - This application runs on and STM32F401xx devices.

-  - This example has been tested with STMicroelectronics STM32F4-Discovery board and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM32F4-Discovery board and can be easily tailored to any other supported device and development board.

   - STM32F401-DISCO Set-up
     - Plug the USB key into the STM32F401-DISCO board through 'USB micro A-Male to A-Female' cable (FS mode: connector CN5).
-    - audio.wav can be saved on the root of USB mass storage
+    - audio_sample.wav provided under "Utilities/Media/Audio" must be saved
+      on the root of USB mass storage

 @par How to use it ?